Automation is Set to Redefine Talent Acquisition

 The major changes that one can expect in hiring strategies are:

-- Low-skill and low-wage jobs will persist: When we talk about automation, the one thing that comes to mind immediately is how it will replace low-skill and low-wage jobs.
+When we talk about automation, the one thing that comes to mind immediately is how it will replace low-skill and low-wage jobs.
 However, McKinsey’s research suggests that a significant part of activities in the highest-paid occupations, including that of a CEO, can be automated.
-However, low-skill, low-wage jobs like maids, gardeners, landscapers, maintenance workers, electricians etc. will still outlive automation.
+Surprisingly, low-skill, low-wage jobs like maids, gardeners, landscapers, maintenance workers, electricians etc. will still outlive automation.
 So, recruiters would do well to focus their energies on the blue-collar workforce.

 Many concerns have been raised regarding the effect of automation on employment across the countries in the world.
 In fact, Erik Brynjolfsson, a professor at the MIT Sloan School of Management, and his collaborator Andrew McAfee, have been arguing for over five years that impressive advances in computer technology are largely behind the sluggish employment growth in the last 10-15 years.
 They claim that technology has been destroying jobs faster than it is creating them and while increased productivity meant good economic growth, it did not necessarily mean increased job creation or rise in median income.
 In their book Race Against the Machine, Brynjolfsson claimed that while the increased use of technologies made jobs easier and more productive, it also reduced the demand for many types of human workers.
 That is the great paradox of the world we live in now.